jhsul/svg-renderer/README.md

 # SVG Renderer

-This is my HW1 submission for Computer Graphics
+This is my HW1 submission for Computer Graphics.